-Ronen Sarraf is a founding member of the firm, focused on advising whistleblowers, representing individual and institutional clients in class action litigation, and counseling individuals with delayed immigration applications and other immigration-related matters.
+Ronen Sarraf is a founding member of the firm, focused on advising whistleblowers, representing individual and institutional clients in class actions, and counseling individuals on immigration-related litigation.

 While in law school, Mr. Sarraf was a member of the Moot Court Honor Society, served as Managing Editor of the Brooklyn Journal of International Law and was a research assistant to Professor Roberta Karmel.

-Mr. Sarraf is a FINRA approved arbitrator, a member of the American Immigration Lawyers Association (AILA) and a member of the American Immigration Lawyers Association (AILA).
-Mr. Sarraf is also a volunteer firefighter in Great Neck, NY.
+Mr. Sarraf is a FINRA approved arbitrator, a member of Taxpayers Against Fraud (TAF) and a volunteer firefighter in Great Neck, NY.

 J.D., Brooklyn Law School, Brooklyn, New York